UPDATED: APRIL 19, 2023 | 1 MIN READ

 Why would you be refused home insurance?

-- Your house is in a high-risk area, such as a flood zone or an earthquake zone.
+- Your house is in a high-risk area, such as flood or earthquake zones.

-- You live in a building that’s been deemed unsafe by the government.
+- You live in a building that the government deems unsafe.

 However, you can still get a policy through your state’s FAIR plan.